Exploring the QCD phase diagram through correlations and fluctuations: Open issues and next steps

 The various baselines discussed in the previous section give the correct trend and in one case even a quantitative agreement with the energy dependence of the measured (factorial) cumulants for energies above $\sNN \gtrsim 10\gev$.
 These baselines take into account the essential ``trivial'' effects discussed in Sec.~\ref{sec:exp_vs_theory}, baryon number conservation and the fact that only protons, and not all baryons, are measured and, in the case of UrQMD, also volume fluctuations.
 In order to see if there is potentially additional physics it would be good to provide an additional observable which tests these baselines and their assumptions.
 Such an observable has been recently put forward in \cite{Bzdak:2025rhp}.
 Specifically, the authors propose to look at the acceptance dependence on the reduced correlation coefficients or couplings defined as \cite{Bzdak:2017nyp,Bzdak:2016jxo,Bzdak:2017ltv}

-where $\ave{N}=\kappa_{1}=\fc{1}$ is mean number of protons.
-Since global baryon number conservation, protons vs baryon, as well as volume fluctuations lead only to global and thus long range correlations, Ref.~\cite{Bzdak:2025rhp} shows that in that case the reduced correlation coefficients will be constant as a function of the size of the rapidity window.
+where $\ave{N}=\kappa_{1}=\fc{1}$ is the mean number of protons.
+Since global baryon number conservation, protons vs baryons, as well as volume fluctuations lead only to global and thus long range correlations, Ref.~\cite{Bzdak:2025rhp} shows that in that case the reduced correlation coefficients will be constant as a function of the size of the rapidity window.
 This can be seen as follows.
-For simplicity lets only consider correlations in rapidity, $y$.
+For simplicity, let us only consider correlations in rapidity, $y$.
 Recall, that the factorial cumulants $\fc{n}$ represent integrals over the genuine correlations functions, $c_{n}(y_{1},\cdots,y_{n})$ \cite{Bzdak:2016sxg}.
 Thus we have for the second and third order factorial cumulants

 where $\Delta Y$ denotes the acceptance window in rapidity.
-Since we have only long range correlations, the genuine correlation functions are constant over the acceptance window, $c_{2}(y_{2},y_{2})=const.$, $c_{3}(y_{2},y_{2},y_{3})=const.$.
-Hence the factorial cumulants scale with the size of the acceptance window
+Since we have only long range correlations, the genuine correlation functions are constant over the acceptance window, $c_{2}(y_{1},y_{2})=const.$, $c_{3}(y_{1},y_{2},y_{3})=const.$ Hence the factorial cumulants scale with the size of the acceptance window